Why so many Belgians visit Balaton Sound in Hungary

 Take a swim anytime of the day

-The twenty-one-year-old Marie was the second Belgian we had a chat with.
+The 21-year-old Marie was the second Belgian we had a chat with.
 When she was young, her cousin used to visit this festival almost every year, which made her curious.
-She liked Balaton Sound so much last year that she wanted to come back.
+She liked Balaton Sound so much last year, that she wanted to come back.
 Marie decided to come to the festival with a group of friends by car.
 That way they had a chance to visit Budapest as well, a city she fell in love with.

 She liked the fact that there were various genres of music and different kinds of food.
-Marie found the concept of partying nearby a lake amazing since she could go for a swim anytime of the day.
+Marie found the concept of partying nearby a lake amazing since she could go for a swim any time of the day.
 When we asked her about the essential thing one should not forget, she said with a smile: “Nothing, you can literally buy anything at the camping shop here.”

 Beach during the day, party by night

 The third and fourth persons we talked to were Yves (24) and Lisel (19).
 Yves got his ticket as a gift from his brother and Lisel did not want him to go alone.
 They liked the Balaton Sound experience a lot.
-They expected less D.J. sets and more live bands, however.
+They expected fewer D.J. sets and more live bands, however.
 The lake made it possible for them to have a beach vacation during the day and go party by night.
 They thought there was a wide variety of food choices and that it was all rather cheap.
-Sunscreen and earplugs are the essentials you should not forget according to this couple.
+Sunscreen and earplugs are the essentials you should not forget according to this couple!

 Tomas is a fan of house music, a genre he heard a lot at the festival.
 He liked the food as well, though according to him there was not enough variation.
-He liked the atmosphere at the camping a lot but apparently it got too hot in his tent.
+He liked the atmosphere at the camping a lot but apparently, it got too hot in his tent.
 And lastly, the one thing you should not forget according to this Belgian was a party tent (so you won't melt in the sun).

 All new articles